 We use telephones to communicate with customers and prospective customers, and some of these communications may be subject to the Telephone Consumer Protection Act ("TCPA") and other telemarketing laws.
 The TCPA and other laws, including state laws, relating to telemarketing restrict our ability to market using the telephone in certain respects.
 For instance, the TCPA prohibits us from using an automatic telephone dialing system or prerecorded or artificial voices to make certain telephone calls to consumers without prior express written consent.
 We have policies in place to comply with the TCPA and other telemarketing laws.
 However, we have been in the past, and may in the future become, subject to claims that we have violated the TCPA.
 The TCPA provides for statutory damages of \$500 for each violation and \$1,500 for each willful violation.
 In the event that we were found to have violated the TCPA, our business, operating results and financial condition could be harmed.
+The TCPA and other laws and regulations relating to telemarketing are subject to periodic updates and changes in enforcement and litigation risks.
 In addition, telephone carriers may block or put consumer warnings on calls originating from call centers.
 Consumers increasingly screen their incoming emails and telephone calls, including by using screening tools and warnings, and therefore our members or potential members may not reliably receive our emails or telephone messages, whether or not such messages constitute marketing.
 If we are unable to communicate effectively by email or telephone with our members and potential members as a result of legislation, legal or regulatory actions, blockage, screening technologies or otherwise, our business, operating results and financial condition would be harmed.